John Surtees

-On his way to become a seven-time Grand Prix motorcycle World Champion, he won his first title in 1956, and followed with three consecutive doubles between 1958 and 1960, winning six World Championships in both the 500 and 350cc classes.
+On his way to become a seven-time Grand Prix motorcycle World Champion, Surtees won his first title in 1956, and followed with three consecutive doubles between 1958 and 1960, winning six World Championships in both the 500 and 350cc classes.
 Surtees then made the move to the pinnacle of four-wheeled motorsport, the Formula One World Championship, and in 1964 made motor racing history by becoming the Formula One World Champion.
 He founded the Surtees Racing Organisation team that competed as a constructor in Formula One, Formula 2 and Formula 5000 from 1970 to 1978.
 He was also the ambassador of the Racing Steps Foundation.

 Motorcycle racing career

 Surtees was the son of a south-London motorcycle dealer.
 His father Jack Surtees was an accomplished grasstrack competitor and in 1948 was the South Eastern Centre Sidecar Champion.
 He had his first professional outing, which they won, in the sidecar of his father's Vincent at the age of 14.
 However, when race officials discovered Surtees's age, they were disqualified.
 He entered his first race at 15 in a grasstrack competition.
 In 1950, at the age of 16, he went to work for the Vincent factory as an apprentice.
 He first gained prominence in 1951 when he gave Norton star Geoff Duke a strong challenge in an ACU race at the Thruxton Circuit.

 In 1955, Norton race chief Joe Craig gave Surtees his first factory-sponsored ride aboard the Nortons.
 He finished the year by beating reigning world champion Duke at Silverstone and then at Brands Hatch.
 However, with Norton in financial trouble and uncertain about their racing plans, Surtees accepted an offer to race for the MV Agusta factory racing team, where he soon earned the nickname figlio del vento (son of the wind).

 Surtees in action during the 1960 500cc Dutch TT.

 In 1956, Surtees won the 500 cc world championship, MV Agusta's first in the senior class.
 In this Surtees was assisted by the FIM's decision to ban the defending champion, Geoff Duke, for six months because of his support for a riders' strike for more starting money.
 In the 1957 season, the MV Agustas were no match for the Gileras and Surtees battled to a third-place finish aboard a 1957 MV Agusta 500 Quattro.

 When Gilera and Moto Guzzi withdrew from Grand Prix racing at the end of 1957, Surtees and MV Agusta went on to dominate the competition in the two larger displacement classes.
 In 1958, 1959 and 1960, he won 32 out of 39 races and became the first man to win the Senior TT at the Isle of Man TT three years in succession.